appblocks-hub/open_tms/contribution.md

         ],
       }
 ```
+Specific middlewares for blocks can be whitelisted by passing the block_name in the whitelist array in the middleware source code.

 The order of middleware execution follows the order in which they are defined in the array.
 For package-level middlewares (at the start of the package), they will be executed before the middlewares defined in the block's configuration.

 7. Complete the task and perform a git push.